 "While we need to heed to the regulator's call - there are ways we can force change because people have had enough."

-Hastings mayor Lawrence Yule iterated that the current situation was not a water shortage.
+Hastings Mayor Lawrence Yule said the situation was not a water shortage.

 "There is plenty of water in the aquifer.